 As the mother of a child with autism, Wendy Besmann saw patterns of interaction between families and treatment providers that impeded the flow of service delivery.
 She developed a systemic view of this process and condensed it into a 100-page workbook full of practical charts, checklists, and strategies for parents.

 Besmann’s next challenge is to enhance Family Road Map’s systemic approach by gathering hard data that will keep the curriculum reliable and relevant across multiple contexts.
-The view that informed Besmann’s earlier designs was rooted in her own experience, and gradually broadened through the experiences of parent trainers who implemented and refined the curriculum.
+The view that informed Besmann’s earlier designs was rooted in her own experience and gradually broadened through the experiences of parent trainers who implemented and refined the curriculum.
 However, this ever-widening anecdotal process indicates that an Asian-American immigrant family in urban Honolulu and a Latino family in rural Arkansas may need different tools for navigating their environments.
-Besmann and her colleagues hope to work with data specialists who can train and assist parent paraprofessionals in identifying relevant public information and organizing it into data sets that tell real stories about local needs.
+Besmann and her colleagues hope to produce comparative effectiveness research that indicates the impact of family navigation training on child health outcomes.

 (Above: Wendy Besmann with her son, David at the publication of the first edition of Team Up for Your Child in 2008.)